stackforge/pecan/docs/source/hooks.rst

 Hooks allow you to execute code at key points throughout the life cycle of your request:

-* :func:`on_route`: called before Pecan attempts to route a request to a controller
+* :func:`~pecan.hooks.PecanHook.on_route`: called before Pecan attempts to route a request to a controller

-* :func:`before`: called after routing, but before controller code is run
+* :func:`~pecan.hooks.PecanHook.before`: called after routing, but before controller code is run

-* :func:`after`: called after controller code has been run
+* :func:`~pecan.hooks.PecanHook.after`: called after controller code has been run

-* :func:`on_error`: called when a request generates an exception
+* :func:`~pecan.hooks.PecanHook.on_error`: called when a request generates an exception

 Implementating a Pecan Hook
 ---------------------------